Japanese Kimono Fabrics

 The selection always changes.
 Almost all are one of a kind and they may sell out quickly.
 We are continually adding more so that you have a good selection to pick from.
 Find them in this collection below, or in New Arrivals.

 Smells: Sometimes you'll need to air out your vintage fabrics - some have been in storage for a long time in various conditions in Japan.

-Most of these fabrics were created decades ago in small workrooms, and their exact history and production methods are not documented.
-Many kimono fabrics are created once, for one 13-yard bolt only.
-We recommend dry cleaning to preserve lustre, texture and color.
-However, many people hand wash their silks gently with mild shampoo or hand washing soap, and air dry.
-It's important to test a swatch first, make sure you are happy with the result, then treat the entire piece that way always, before and after you sew.
+Care: Most of our customers dry clean vintage Japanese fabrics to preserve lustre, texture and color.
+Many hand wash their silks and wools gently with mild shampoo or hand washing soap in cool water, and air dry.
+In all cases, test a piece first, make sure you are happy with the result, then treat the entire piece that way always, before and after you sew.
 We've heard of many ways to clean silk - there's no one right way.
 The internet is full of suggestions you may want to research.